Technological Change is a genuinely social process: people matter!

 - Get in touch with renown scholars in the above mentioned fields from the University of Twente and abroad.

 The course is designed for everyone who is interested in learning more about social and ethical aspects of technological innovation.
 No prior knowledge in the field is necessary.
 The course is round off with a 2-page reflective report to be submitted at the last day of the course.
 More details about the final assignment will be announced during the first meeting.
 The course allows students to learn from and debate with a number of national and international governance and innovation scholars.
 Taken together the course gives a deep insight in a vibrant field of study and practice.

 - Stefan Kuhlmann, head of the department for Science, Technology and Policy Studies (STePS), University of Twente

 - René von Schomberg, is editor of a forthcoming international handbook on responsible innovation.
 He is also affiliated with the Directorate General for Research and Innovation of the European Commission in Brussels.

 - Suzanne Moon, associate professor & editor-in-chief of Technology and Culture, University of Oklahoma

 - Owen King, researcher at the Department of Philosophy, University of Twente

 - Katrin Hahn, lecturer @Munich Center for Technology in Society (MCTS), Technical University of Munich

-- Nolen Gertz, assistant professor of Applied Philosophy at the University of Twente.
-His books include The Philosophy of War and Exile (2014) and Nihilism and Technology (2018).
+- Nolen Gertz, assistant professor of Applied Philosophy at the University of Twente and author of The Philosophy of War and Exile (2014) and Nihilism and Technology (2018)

-- Target group: advanced bachelor students, potential master students (ideally with science or engineering background) and interested PhD students (also with science or engineering background).
+- Target group: advanced bachelor students, potential master students (ideally with science or engineering background) and interested PhD students.
 If you are not sure whether the course is something for you, please contact the course directors.